A BRIEF HISTORY OF FURNITURE

 By Tim Lambert

 When people learned to farm and lived in permanent settlements they began to make furniture.
-In Europe some of the earliest known furniture comes from a stone age a village at Sara Brae in the Orkney Islands in Scotland about 2,000 BC.
+In Europe some of the earliest known furniture comes from a stone age a village at Sara Brae in the Orkney Islands in Scotland about 2,000 BCE.
 The stone age farmers lived in stone huts with roofs of whalebone and turf.
 Inside they made stone furniture such as cupboards and beds.

 Ancient Egyptian Furniture